 - Cheap and easy to find in stores

 See Related: Best Travel Totes: Portable Bags & Carry-Ons

 One of the less talked about varieties of toiletry bottles is the kind with suction cups for easy shower access.
 At some chic, luxury, or boutique hotels, I’ve found the shower is less likely to have any shelving or places to keep your toiletries.
 These high-quality silicone bottles have suction cups to keep your products within reach at all times.

-Somehow, though, these suction cup toiletry bottles haven’t become the best travel toiletry bottles out there.
-Sure, they will they save your back from having to bend down to grab your products from the shower floor, and if they stick well, these containers will also elevate your bathing experience, but suction cups can be more trouble than they’re worth, depending on the shower wall material.
+Somehow, these suction cup toiletry bottles haven’t become the best travel toiletry bottles out there.
+Sure, they will they save your back from having to bend down to grab your products from the shower floor.
+If they stick well, these containers will also elevate your bathing experience, but suction cups can be more trouble than they’re worth, depending on the shower wall material.

 One downside is that the suction cup can become unstuck depending on the kind of wall material you’re attaching it to.
-I’ve found that they do stick well to tile and plastic shower walls based on my personal use of them, but I’ve had them fall because the tile was textured.
+Based on my personal use of them, I’ve found that they stick well to tile and plastic shower walls, but I’ve had them fall because the tile was textured.

 - Bottles are BPA free